ratschlab/medical-reports-deidentification/docs/overview.md

   downstream application which takes care of the actual deidentification.
 For that purpose entities are replaced by 'tags' which contain as much information as possible from the annotation pipeline.
 For example a text like "Dr. P. Muster empfiehlt" could be replaced by
   `Dr. [[[Name;P. Muster;firstname=P;lastname=Muster;type=medical staff]]] empfiehlt`
   that is, the original value is preserved and the downstream application can decide how to replace the name most appropriately.

-There exist also an option, where a list of field names can be provided which are completely erased from the document.
-This can be useful for fields with are notoriously hard to deidentify but contain no relevant information for a downstream application.
+There exist also the `--fields-blacklist` option, where a list of field names can be provided which are completely erased from the document.
+This can be useful for fields with are notoriously hard to deidentify, but contain no relevant information for a downstream application.